alpeb/github-timetracking/README.md

 github-timetracking
 ===================

-Chrome extension to add time tracking, reporting and billing to GitHub issues, with Pomodoro time tracking functionality.
+Chrome extension to add time tracking, reporting and billing (to do) to GitHub issues, with optional Pomodoro time tracking functionality.
 Also works as a standalone time tracking utility without GitHub.

 It runs localy in your browser, and doesn't depend on any external service.

-### Instalation (to-do)
+### Instalation

-Go to the Chrome Web Store and install the extension.
-Once installed, you'll see a couple of new icons to the right of the address bar:
-  - Time tracking (start/pause/stop): only actionable when viewing a GitHub issue
-  - Other ops:
-    - View report for current project (only actionable when browsing a GitHub project)
+Production version is available from the Chrome Web Store at [pending].

+To install the development version:

+- Clone this repo
+- Go to the extension page in Chrome
-    - Settings
+- Tick `Developer mode`
+- Click `Load unpacked extension`
+- Point to the directory where you cloned this repo

-### Time Tracking (to-do)
+### Time Tracking

-To start working on an issue, press the Play button.
+To start the timer click on the extension icon and press the play button.
 You can pause to stop the timer.
-To signal you're done with the issue, press Stop.
-A new comment will be added, which you can also set through a commit message.
+To record the time spent in a Github issue, navigate to the issue in question and press `Record Time`.
+A new comment will be added to the issue, that will be parsed by the reports (see below).

 #### Pomodoro functionality
 The [Pomodoro Technique] (http://pomodorotechnique.com/) is a time management method to improve productivity and prevent burnout.
-I highly recommend it.

-Before starting the timer, you can tick the `pomodoro intervals` option to have time be split into pomodoros (or should I say *pomodori*): 25 mins of work + 5 mins break.
-After 2 hours (that's 4 pomodori), the regular red timer will be paused and a new blue one will start tracking a 30 mins break.
-When finished, the regular red timer will resume (you can resume work earlier if you want, by pressing the `Resume Work` button).
-You will hear a distinctive alarm at the end of all of these intervals.
+Its principle is very simple: you work 25 mins and then take a rest for 5 mins.
+That's one pomodoro.
+After every 4 pomodori, take a long break of 30 mins instead of 5 mins.

+To use it here, just tick `pomodoro intervals` before starting the timer.
+After 25 mins you'll see an alert and the counter will turn dark orange, counting the 5 mins short break.
+After the short break is finished another alert will sound and the red timer will resume.
+At the end of the 4th pomodori you'll see an alert and a green timer will start tracking the long break.
+Finally, after the long break is finished, the red timer will resume.

+Note that the red timer will track only the billable time which includes the 25 mins of work time plus the 5 mins short breaks, not the long breaks.
+So after the long break finishes, the red timer will continue counting where it left off before the long break started.

-Note that can disable the pomodoro intervals at any moment and return to regular time tracking by unticking the `pomodoro intervals` option.
+Also note that you can disable the pomodoro intervals at any moment and return to regular time tracking by unticking the `pomodoro intervals` option.

-### Reports (to-do)
+### Reports

-To generate a report, the extension parses all issue and commit comments and shows estimates vs real times, with totals per milestone and per user.

-### Settings (to-do)

-Ability to set rate per hour for each project
+To generate a report, navigate first to the desired project in GitHub.
+Then click on `Project Report`.
+In the report pop-up select a milestone.
+You'll see the aggregated times per issue, and a grand total for the milestone.